 The children were asked for regular feedback during the day in order to capture their thoughts and ideas through creative sessions with the hospitals children and young people therapy team, the arts team and the Trust’s patient experience lead.

 Two of the lucky youngsters who took part were Caroline Kalucka and Oxana Bolshova, aged 11.
 Commenting on what their three favourite things of the takeover challenge were, Caroline said: “My first favourite thing was the lunch as the food and service were both amazing.
 I’ve also really enjoyed meeting the staff who have all been very lovely.
 And thirdly, just being allowed to be in a hospital and see how departments work day-to-day.”

 Oxana added: “I’ve really enjoyed being allowed to talk to patients, doctors and nurses and finding out about hospital stays and jobs.
 I’ve also really enjoyed exploring the wards and finding out that more goes on in a hospital than you imagine.”

-Some of the children will be coming back to the hospital this month to give feedback to the Trust Board about their findings.
+Some of the children will be coming back to the hospital in July to give feedback to the Trust Board about their findings.

 22 June 2017